bugsnag/bugsnag-notification-plugins/README.md

         // The release stage, will most often be production, or development.
         releaseStage: "production",

-        // The number of times this exception has occured (including this one)
+        // The number of times this exception has occurred (including this one)
         occurrences: 1,

         // When was the error first received.
 Will be a Date object.